Plague in Cats

 Yersinia pestis is maintained in the environment in a natural cycle between susceptible rodent species and their associated fleas.
 Commonly affected species include ground squirrels, prairie dogs, rabbits, and wood rats.
-Cats are usually exposed to the bacteria by eating an infected animal or by the bite an infected flea.
-Potentially, the infected fleas can be transported into homes.
+Cats are usually exposed to the bacteria by oral contact with secretions or tissue of an infected rodent or rabbit (for example, eating an infected animal) or by the bite an infected flea.
+Cats that roam or hunt in areas where the bacteria is present have an increased risk of developing plague.
+Potentially, infected fleas can be transported into homes.

 In mammalian hosts, plague occurs in one of 3 forms: bubonic, septicemic, or pneumonic.
-In bubonic plague, the bacteria enter the body via the skin (by a flea bite) or the mucous membranes (by ingestion of infected animal tissue).
+Bubonic plague causes swollen lymph nodes.
+The bacteria enter the body via the skin (by a flea bite) or the mucous membranes (by ingestion of infected animal tissue).
 The bacteria then travel via the lymphatic vessels to regional lymph nodes.
 These infected lymph nodes are called buboes, the typical lesion of bubonic plague.
-Septicemic plague can develop when the organism spreads from the affected lymph nodes via the bloodstream, but it can also occur without prior disease of the lymph nodes.
-Numerous organs can be affected, including the spleen, liver, heart, and lungs.
-Pneumonic plague can develop from inadequately treated septicemic plague or from infectious respiratory droplets, such as those from a coughing pneumonic plague patient.
+Septicemic plague can develop when the organism spreads through the bloodstream and affects numerous organs, including the spleen, liver, heart, and lungs.
+Pneumonic plague affects the lungs.
+It can develop from inadequately treated septicemic plague or from infectious respiratory droplets, such as those from a coughing pneumonic plague patient.

 The most common presentation of plague in cats is bubonic plague.
-Cats with bubonic plague usually have fever, lethargy, and an enlarged lymph node that may be abscessed and draining.
-Ulcers in the mouth, skin abscesses, discharge from the eyes, diarrhea, vomiting, and diffuse spreading inflammation of tissues beneath the skin have also been documented.
+Cats with bubonic plague usually have fever, loss of appetite, lethargy, and an enlarged lymph node that may be abscessed and draining.
+Ulcers in the mouth, skin abscesses (pockets of pus and infection), discharge from the eyes, diarrhea, vomiting, and diffuse spreading inflammation of tissues beneath the skin have also been documented.
 High fever may be present.
 Cats with primary septicemic plague have no obvious disease of the lymph nodes but have fever, lethargy, and poor appetite.
 Septic signs may also include diarrhea, vomiting, excessively rapid heart rate, weak pulse, and breathing distress.
 Primary pneumonic plague has not been documented in cats.
 Cats with secondary pneumonic plague may have all the signs of septicemic plague along with a cough and other abnormal lung sounds.

 Due to the rapid progression of this disease, treatment for suspected plague (and infection control practices) should be started before a definitive diagnosis is obtained.
 Your veterinarian will recommend an antibiotic as standard treatment.